 I am climbing over a big rock towards a cliff… meters above a turquoise river and a pebbled river bank.
-I have been hiking all day to fairytale-like waterfalls, hidden oases in the forest and I just ventured a wobbly … hanging bridge.
+We have been hiking with kids all day to fairytale-like waterfalls, hidden oases in the forest.
+I just ventured a wobbly … hanging bridge.
 Am I seriously doing all this?
 The earth is meters below.
-It must be the wild Tzoumerka mountains and the mysterious Epirus vibe bringing out my adventurous past.
+It must be the wild Epirus mountains and the mysterious Greece vibe bringing out my adventurous past.
 Or is it the reassurance of our local guides being nearby?

 It is our first day in Epirus with kids.
 We are celebrating the 5-year anniversary as Travel Bloggers Greece.
 Our hosts during this 6-day trip in January 2020 is Epirus Travel, a team of local insider experts.
 The venue is Northwestern Greece: Epirus.
 It is a trip of natural beauty and stories.
 A journey to bygone times that we will remember forever!

 Epirus is the most mountainous region in Greece.
 It borders West Macedonia and Thessaly to the east, West Greece to the south, the Ionian Sea to the west and Albania to the north.

 Epirus is a traditional region blessed with a lush and soaring landscape, hidden mountain villages, and a gloriously unspoilt coastline.
 Add to this a densely forested landscape (home to brown bears) lonely clifftop monasteries, soul-stirring mountain vistas, and heavenly ski slopes, and you have a paradise waiting to be discovered.

 Discovering Epirus Greece with kids